Sympathy: Healthcare

-Sympathy also impacts how doctors, nurses, and other members of society think about and treat people with different diseases and conditions.
+Sympathy impacts how doctors, nurses, and other members of society think about and treat people with different diseases and conditions.
 The level of sympathy exhibited by health care providers corresponds to patient characteristics and disease type.
 One factor that influences sympathy is controllability: the degree to which the afflicted individual could have avoided contracting the disease or medical condition.
 For example, people express less sympathy toward individuals who had control during the event when they acquired HIV.
-Even less sympathy is granted to individuals who have control over the means by which they contracted HIV, such as individuals who engage in prostitution.
+Homosexual men and prostitute women who have contracted HIV or AIDS are unlikely to receive as much sympathy as heterosexual men and women who contract HIV or AIDS.

-Sympathy in health-related decision making is heavily based on disease stigma.
+Sympathy in health-related decision-making is heavily influenced by disease stigma.
 Disease stigma can lead to discrimination in the workplace and in insurance coverage.
 High levels of stigma are also associated with social hostility.
 Several factors contribute to the development of disease stigmas, including the disease's time course, severity, and the dangers that the disease might pose to others.
 Sexual orientation of individual patients has also been shown to affect stigma levels in the case of HIV diagnoses.
-Sympathy is generally associated with low levels of disease stigma.
+Sympathy is associated with low levels of disease stigma.